LeoLi225/LDY/index.md

 This documentation is targeted at the following users:
 * Users who are beginners.
 * Software development teams who are looking to migrate to Discord.
-* Small businesses looking for an alternative to discord.
+* Small businesses looking for an alternative to slack.

 ## Prerequisite Knowledge